spectrocloud/librarium/content/docs/12.5-palette-cli/20-commands.md

 ### Install

 The `install` subcommand installs a Palette Enterprise Cluster in your target environment.
 You can install Palette or Palette VerteX using the `install` subcommand.
 The `install` subcommand can be used in interactive mode, which prompts you for required values.
-Or, you can use flags to provide a configuration file.
+Alternatively, you can use flags to generate a configuration file.

   <br />